2014–15 James Madison Dukes women's basketball team

-The 2014–15 James Madison Dukes women's basketball team represents James Madison University during the 2014–15 NCAA Division I women's basketball season.
-The Dukes, led by thirteenth year head coach Kenny Brooks, play their home games at the James Madison University Convocation Center and are members of the Colonial Athletic Association (CAA).
+The 2014–15 James Madison Dukes women's basketball team represented James Madison University during the 2014–15 NCAA Division I women's basketball season.
+The Dukes, led by thirteenth year head coach Kenny Brooks, played their home games at the James Madison University Convocation Center and were members of the Colonial Athletic Association (CAA).
 They finished the season 29–4, 17–1 in CAA play to win the CAA regular season title.
 They also won the CAA Tournament Championship and earned an automatic bid to the NCAA women's basketball tournament.
-They lost in the first round to Ohio State.
+They lost in the first round to Ohio State University.